 - Country specific topics.

-Data from the 2009 EU Profiler voting advice application project is accessible via the GESIS archive (studies ZA5801 to ZA5839) and the EUI data collection in the Cadmus repository.
+Data from the 2009 EU Profiler voting advice application project is available in the EUI data collection in the Cadmus repository and the GESIS archive (studies ZA5801 to ZA5839).
 The EU Profiler codebook is at this link.

 The project was undertaken under the auspices of EUDO, with an international consortium including Kieskompas (Amsterdam), NCCR Democracy, University of Zurich Zentrum für Demokratie Aarau and Politools.